MagedGDEV/flutterApps/README.md

 clima is a weather app that shows the weather of the current location or any other city, using [openweathermap](https://openweathermap.org/) API.

-In this project we are going to learn about:
+In this branch we are going to learn about:

 - How to get the location of the device using **geolocator**.
 - How to make HTTP requests to a server.